ktzrbn/folio-drafts/eureka.md

 ## Overview
 The new Eureka platform, which FOLIO is adopting with the Sunflower release, replaces the permission-based access control model with a permission model based on roles.
 This page explains how to manage roles and their assignments.
+Migrating permissions from the Okapi platform to Eureka can be found at the bottom of the page.

 ## Terminology